 The BOB Revolution Flex is the next step up from the Rambler.
-The most immediately noticeable difference is that the rear tires are bigger, measuring 16 inches instead of 12 inches.
-The larger tires provide the BOB Revolution Flex with a greater sense of stability and easier running than the Rambler.
+The most immediately noticeable difference is that the rear wheels are more prominent, measuring 16 inches instead of 12 inches.
+The larger wheels provide the BOB Revolution Flex with a greater sense of stability and easier running than the Rambler.

 The BOB Revolution FlexBOB Revolution Flex includes all of the features available on the Rambler, plus a SmoothShox suspension system providing your kid with the smoothest ride in town.
 The adjustable handlebars are convenient for various hand positions and runners of all heights, and the wrist strap provides security when you choose to run with one hand.

 This is one of the most popular jogging strollers for the average parent and one of our favorites.
 It’s advanced enough for serious exercise and practical enough for running errands.

 It has enough advanced technology, including the suspension system, to work well weaving through people on a greenway and also has a comfortable cockpit for the passenger with mesh pockets for their goodies.
 My son loves having snacks and water in the seat with him, and there is plenty of room for a toy too.